RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 ## Registration Service

-MobileSDK should be registered to SPiDR/Kandy Link before using any other services.
+MobileSDK should be registered to Ribbon WebRTC Gateway before using any other services.

 **Note:** The Configuration parameters must be set before using registration service